rlfmendes/json-viewer/TESTING.md

 2. **View JSON**:
    - Press `Enter` to select a file
    - Right panel shows the JSON content
-   - Press `Tab` to toggle between plain text and hierarchical view
+  - Press `v` to toggle between plain text and hierarchical view
+  - Press `w` to toggle line wrapping
+  - Press `Space` to collapse/expand the current node (hierarchical view)

 3. **Run Queries**:
    - Press `/` to enter query mode
   - Type: `[0].name` and press `Enter`
    - Should show: "John Doe" from the first entry
+  - Note: Queries work the same on opened MQTT messages

 4. **Exit**:
    - Press `q` or `Ctrl+C` to quit

+5. **Focus**:
+  - Press `Tab` / `Shift+Tab` to cycle focus between Query, Files, and JSON panes

 ## Testing with Your Own Data